“Do not think that love, in order to be genuine, has to be extraordinary. What we need is to love without getting tired.” – Mother Teresa

 - Take a taxi to Sudder Street.
 I highly recommend, that if arriving by train, to take a pre-paid taxi from the station.
 I believe the ride was about 200 RS.
 Since Sudder Street is a highly touristy area, the hawking cab drivers will try to get much more money out of you.

-- Find a place to stay.
+- Find a place to stay on Sudder Street.
 I stayed in two hotels during my eight days there.
 Hotel Maria was awful – it was also only 250 RS a night.
 The Salvation Army hotel is gone, despite what the Lonely Planet says.
-Hotel Diplomat was much much better.
-They are both backpacker dives, but Hotel Diplomat was very clean and had a TV and was 400 RS a night at the time for five nights.
-The staff was very helpful and when I came down with a cold (from Hotel Maria’s dank dark rooms), I healed while President Obama win the 2008 election.
+Hotel Diplomat was much much better, but unfortunately no longer in business.

-- Go to the Mother House – everyone on Sudder Street knows where it is – at one of these times (check the official web site in case this is out of date).
+- Go to the Mother House – everyone on Sudder Street knows where it is – to check out the process.

-- Orientation and Registration at 3 p.m. on Mondays, Wednesdays, and Fridays.
+- At the time of my visit, Orientation and Registration at 3 p.m. on Mondays, Wednesdays, and Fridays.
 Address is Nirmala Shishu Bhavan (Home for Children), 78, A.J.C.
 Bose Road, Kolkata – 700016

 - Bring your passport and talk to people from many other places.